corbella83/PopKorn/README.md

 ==========

-PopKorn is a simple, powerful and lightweight Multiplatform Dependency Injector written 100% Kotlin.
-It doesn't need any boilerplate, just use it!
+PopKorn is a simple, powerful and lightweight Kotlin Multiplatform Dependency Injector.
+It doesn't need any modules or components, just use it without writing a single extra file!
 It supports AND, IOS, JVM, JS and NATIVE.

 Download